 Mitered corners were automated by Lemos Pinto.

-Download & Installation Instructions: Please note that the action has only been tested for Adobe Photoshop Version 7.0.
-It might work on lower versions but it has not yet been confirmed.
-All tested versions will be posted on this page as soon as results have been confirmed.
-The download of the Frames Action is extremely fast due to the small compressed file size.
-The name of the file is: framez.zip.
+Download & Installation Instructions: The name of the file is: framez.zip.
 The framez.zip file must be unzipped to extract the action file named FRAMEz.ATN.
 There also includes a file named frameinstruct.txt that has the same instructions displayed on this page.

 If this is an upgrade to an earlier version of the Frames Action, delete the old action version from the Adobe Photoshop action menu.
 The FRAMEz.ATN file must be placed in the Presets/Photoshop Actions folder that is located in the Photoshop program folder.
 Click on Photoshop Help ---> Search ---> and enter "action" for the searched word.
 The Adobe Photoshop section entitled "Saving and Loading Actions" explains the exact location and procedure for the action file depending on the type of operating system you are using.